flohil/wdio-workflo/README.md

 Wdio-workflo wants to get you started with writing functional system tests as quickly as possible by preconfiguring webdriverio and all required services.
 It helps you save a lot of time and work by providing boilerplate code and the basic building blocks of a sophisticated page object pattern architecture.
-Testcases in wdio-workflo consist of reusable steps formulated in natural language to make them comprehensible for all stakeholder.
+Testcases in wdio-workflo consist of reusable steps formulated in natural language to make them comprehensible for all stakeholders.

 # Getting Started
 The rest of this document shows you: